prooph/link/README.md

-The Ginger Workflow Framework and the GingerWork IWS are 100% open source.
-We make use of carefully selected open source libraries, add specific logic for process automation and monitoring and put a modern UI on top of it to make it available for all kind of users no matter if they have development experiences or not.

-# Contribution

-You wanna help us?
-Great!
-We appreciate any help, be it on implementation level, UI improvements, testing, donation or simply trying out the system and give us feedback.

-PROOPH LINK
+prooph link
 ===========

 Prooph link is a data linking and workflow processing application.
-It is build on top of [prooph processing](https://github.com/prooph/processing) - powered by prooph software GmbH
+It is build on top of [prooph processing](https://github.com/prooph/processing) and it is 100% open source.
+We make use of carefully selected open source libraries from the PHP universe, add specific logic for process automation and monitoring and put a modern UI on top of it to make it available for all kind of users no matter if they have development experiences or not.

 # Installation